propfeds/L-systems-renderer/README.md

 ## Features

-- Supports a whole army of production rules
+- Can store a whole army of systems!
 - Two camera mode: fixed (scaled) and cursor-focused
 - Stroke options

 ## Installation

-Current version: 0.16
+Current version: 0.17

 Navigate to [`renderer.js`](./renderer.js) and click on `Raw`.
 You will be delivered to the raw code page of this theory.
 Copy that page's URL.